samuelTyh/airflow-dbt-sales-analytics/README.md

 Place your CSV files in the `data/` directory and:

 1. Enable both the `sales_data_pipeline` and `dbt_transform_pipeline` DAGs in the Airflow UI
-2. Trigger the `sales_data_pipeline` DAG manually or let it run on its schedule
+2. Trigger either DAG manually or let them run on their schedules
-3. The `dbt_transform_pipeline` will automatically start after the ETL process completes
+3. Both pipelines will check for data in the database and perform ingestion if needed

 ### 6. Run dbt models (optional)